-Read about the 2016 CTRI Pilot Project Recipients
+Read about the 2017 ACTRI Pilot Project Recipients

 View a list of past awardees

-The call for applications for 2017 funding is now closed.
+The call for applications for 2018 funding is now open.

-The Clinical and Translational Research Institute (CTRI) supports Pilot Projects that help fulfill the CTRI mission of developing clinical and translational research.
-Pilot Project Grants are one-year competitive awards (up to $30,000 or $50,000 – award amounts vary by category, see below) to provide funding for early stage projects.
+UC San Diego Altman Clinical and Translational Research Institute (ACTRI) supports Pilot Projects that help fulfill the ACTRI mission of developing clinical and translational research.
+Pilot Project Grants are one-year competitive awards (up to $30,000) to provide funding for early stage projects.
 Pilot Projects are available to all members; funding priority is given to junior faculty members.

 Available Funding Categories:

-- Life Course Research—Life course research aims to elucidate biological, behavioral, and psychosocial processes that operate across an individual’s life course, or across generations, to influence the risk of disease development or prognosis.
-These grants include research concentrating on one of the following:
+Life Course Research aims to elucidate biological, behavioral, and psychosocial processes that operate across an individual’s life course, or across generations, to influence the risk of disease development or prognosis.
+Research is encouraged, but not limited to the following areas:

 - Biologic pathways and mechanisms by which proximal and distal factors operate and interact in the production and consequences of illnesses over the life span.

-- Clinical emphasis on best practices for developing and sustaining multi-disciplinary teams that bridge developmental transitions throughout the life course.
-Creating new collaborations between Pediatrics, the Stein Institute for Research on Aging, the Center for Lifespan Research, the Center for Promotion of Maternal Health and Infant Development, the Women's Health Center of Excellence and other units will be included in review criteria to encourage formation of multi-disciplinary teams.
+- Creating new collaborations between Pediatrics, the Stein Institute for Research on Aging, the ACTRI Center for Life Course Research, the Center for Better Beginnings, the Women's Health Center of Excellence and other units in the formation of multi-disciplinary teams.

 - Improving and Streamlining Clinical Research Processes—This topic area will explore and test ways to increase workflow efficiency and improve the processes in clinical research, such as optimal utilization of newly developed informatics tools for assessing cohort exploration, participant recruitment, data management and study oversight and increasing efficiency of regulatory reviews.

-Funds must be spent between April 1, 2017 and March 30, 2018.
-All funds not spent by the end date of the Pilot Project award will be returned to the CTRI.
+Funds must be spent between April 1, 2018 and March 31, 2019.
+All funds not spent by the end date of the Pilot Project award will be returned to the ACTRI.
 No extensions can be granted.
 IRB approval must be obtained ASAP thereafter notice of intended award.
 No funds can be awarded until there is local IRB approval and secondary NCATS approval.

-CTRI Pilot Projects are also eligible for "in-kind" vouchers.
-The vouchers can be used for CTRI services only, including those related to the clinic, biostatistics, coordinators, and lab.
-Applicants are permitted to request up to $5,000 in vouchers in addition to up to $30,000 (or $50,000 for Innovative Technology Research proposals) for other aspects of their proposals.
+ACTRI Pilot Projects are also eligible for "in-kind" vouchers.
+The vouchers can be used for ACTRI services only, including those related to the clinic, biostatistics, coordinators, and lab.
+Applicants are permitted to request up to $5,000 in vouchers in addition to up to $30,000 for other aspects of their proposals.

 We also encourage collaboration with other CTSA-funded institutions.
 If you are considering this type of collaboration, please contact Dr. Deborah Spector for details.

 Applications are received in two stages.
-Stage 1 applications are now closed.
+Stage 1 applications are now open.

 - The first stage requires a 500-word abstract that will be scored.